LGBTQ people in prison: Housing

-Most U.S. prisons have a policy of housing prisoners according to their sex as assigned at birth or genital configuration (e.g. post-op trans women would be placed in women's prisons), regardless of their current appearance or gender identity.
+Most U.S. prisons have a policy of housing prisoners according to their sex as assigned at birth or genital configuration (e.g. post-op trans women would be placed in women's prisons), regardless of their current appearance or gender identity, leaving them or others vulnerable to potential violence and sexual assault.
 Transgender women with breasts may be locked up with men, leaving them vulnerable to violence and sexual assault, as occurred with the case of Dee Farmer, a pre-operative transgender woman with breast implants, who was raped and contracted HIV when she was housed in a men's prison.
 Transgender men housed in women's prisons also face abuse, often more from guards than other inmates.

 U.S. prisons generally view gender and sex as binary; this includes prison dress codes, which prevent gender-nonconforming individuals from dressing to match their gender identity.
 There is often little gender-confirming healthcare provided.
 While transgender prisoners used to be permitted to be housed according to the gender with which they identify, this rule was reversed, as announced by the U.S. Bureau of Prisons in May 2018.
 Now, housing is once again to be determined by biological sex.

-In 2013, Harris County, Texas adopted a policy intended to protect and assure equal treatment of gay, lesbian, bisexual and transgender inmates, which allowed individuals to be housed based on their gender identity.
-The policy also outlined how inmates are searched.
-It included a "safe zone project," meant to endorse a "positive relationship of solidarity" between the sheriff's department and the gay community.
-Another policy states that members of the transgender community will be referred to by their chosen name, even if it has not legally been changed, both when spoken to and on their identifications bracelets.
-The sheriff's office in Harris County has a training and certification program for staff members to be designated as "gender classification specialists," giving them authorization to discuss gender issues with inmates.
+In 2020, an article posted by NBC news has shared information about the struggles transgender people are facing when being housed.
+The Federal State law states that each case is evaluated individually, however most cases often get denied and are housed with their gender assigned at birth.
+In the US, there has been a record of 15 cases of transgender people getting housed in the correct facility.
+People that are transgender have reported feeling like they can not be their true identity when being housed in the wrong gender facility.
+Concerns that arise when they are housed in the wrong facility are more susceptible to sexual assault.
+When these assaults are reported the guards often dismiss these reports.
+Because of this, the majority of reports are not being reported.

 The New York State prison system (DOCCS) has revised policies in recent years to reflect transgender and nonbinary people's gender identities.
 In January 2022, New York Governor Kathy Hochul directed the prison administrators to let transgender people choose to be housed in a men's or women's facility, and to give access to appropriate medical and mental health care.
 In 2019, New York DOCCS allowed the first transgender woman to transfer, prior to gender reassignment surgery, from a men's to a women's prison.